zoharbabin/prompetize/docs/adr/ADR-004_Chat_Platform_Integration_Strategy.md

 - **Data Handling:**
   - **Implementation:** Sanitize any user inputs and template data before insertion to prevent injection attacks.
   - **Reasoning:** Ensures that malicious content cannot be injected into chat platforms, safeguarding both users and the extension’s reputation.

-- **Permissions Management:**
-  - **Implementation:** Request only the necessary permissions required for chat platform integration (e.g., access to specific domains).
-  - **Reasoning:** Minimizes the extension’s attack surface and adheres to the principle of least privilege, enhancing user trust and security.

 ### Testing Strategy

 - **Test-Driven Development (TDD):**
-  - **Approach:**
-    - Develop unit and integration tests for each component of the chat platform integration before implementing functionality.
+  - **Approach:** Adopt TDD by writing tests for each module and plugin integration points before implementing functionalities.
-    - Ensure that all new features have corresponding tests to validate their behavior and integration points.
+  - **Reasoning:** Ensures that new features and integrations are reliable, maintainable, and do not introduce regressions.
-    - **Reasoning:** Promotes high code quality, early bug detection, and maintains maintainability through well-tested code.

 - **Automated Testing:**
   - **Unit Tests:**